 - 1. Disconnect refrigerator from electric power source. - Place end of water supply line into sink or bucket.
 Turn ON water supply and flush supply line until water is clear.
 Turn OFF water supply at shut off valve. - 3.
 Unscrew plastic cap from water valve inlet and discard cap. - 4.
-Slide brass compression nut, then ferrule (sleeve) onto water supply line, as shown - 5.
-Push water supply line into water valve inlet as far as it will go (1⁄4 inch).
+Slide brass compression nut, then ferrule (sleeve) onto water supply line, as shown. - Push water supply line into water valve inlet as far as it will go (1⁄4 inch).
 Slide ferrule (sleeve) into valve inlet and finger tighten compression nut onto valve.
 Tighten another half turn with a wrench; DO NOT over tighten. - 6.
 With steel clamp and screw, secure water supply line to rear panel of refrigerator as shown. - 7.
 Coil excess water supply line (about 21⁄2 turns) behind refrigerator as shown and arrange coils so they do not vibrate or wear against any other surface. - 8.
-Turn ON water supply at shutoff valve and tighten any connections that leak - 9.
+Turn ON water supply at shutoff valve and tighten any connections that leak. - 9.
 Reconnect refrigerator to electrical power source. - 10.
-To turn ice maker on, lower wire signal arm (see ice maker front cover for ON/OFF position of arm).
+Make sure ice maker power switch is turned On (See page 13 for location of power switch).